Rakib1514/zenith-care-medical-camp-client/README.md

 ## Key Features
 - Responsive design for mobile, tablet, and desktop.
 - Authentication and authorization with secure user management.
+- Multi level Security check for authentication and authorization
 - Better error handling for smoother functionality.
 - Prevents multiple clicks with button loading states.
 - Backend search functionality for efficient querying.